 Other Random Boy Toys & Gifts

-FORT BUILDING KIT – Our kids don’t use top sheets (only fitted), so we save all the top sheets in a giant trunk.
+48. Homemade FORT BUILDING KIT – Our kids don’t use top sheets (only fitted), so we save all the top sheets in a giant trunk.
 Then we bought a bunch of these plastic clips for making forts.
-This disc swing is one of the most used gifts of all time at our house!

-DIY ART KITS – if you have a kiddo who loves art (my NOW 8 year old has always been obsessed with drawing & art), I love to gather good quality markers, water colors, colored pencils, and sketch books.
+49. DIY ART KITS – if you have a kiddo who loves art (my NOW 8 year old has always been obsessed with drawing & art), I love to gather good quality markers (crayola supertips from Walmart are a fave here!), water colors, colored pencils, and sketch books.
 It makes a DIY art kit of sorts.
-Put it all in a cool backpack or something.
+You could put it all in a cool backpack or easel box kit or something.